mfrans1/mfrans1.github.io/_pages/JetLag.md

 * A jet segment ('jegment') data set with labeled, non injective subtropical and polar front features;
 * A jet coordinate data set

+---

+**Can I get involved?**

+Yes!
+We'd love to hear your thoughts.
+You can reach out to me via the mailing list (once you've subscribed, email: jetlag-owner (at) lists (dot) fas (dot) harvard (dot) edu) or directly via my professional email (lrivoire (at) fas (dot) harvard (dot) edu).
+You can also request that JetLag be applied to a model output or reanalysis or your choosing –we want JetLag to be useful to your specific purposes!
+Subject to computing constraints and demand, of course.